 The judiciary includes a Supreme Court of Justice, a Constitutional Court, and numerous Appellate Courts and Courts of First Instance.
-As the highest court, the Supreme Court is the final court of appeal for both civil and criminal cases and consists of 13 magistrates organized into 3 chambers.
+As the highest court, the Supreme Court is the final court of appeal for both civil and criminal cases and consists of 13 magistrates organized into three chambers.
 The CoR elects all magistrates from a pool of candidates selected by the Postulation Committee, an independent body of Guatemalan law school deans, representatives of law associations, and members of the Courts of Appeal.
-The Constitutional Court's 5 judges are selected by the CoR, Supreme Court, the President, the University of San Carlos, and the Guatemalan bar association.
+The Constitutional Court's five judges are selected by the CoR, Supreme Court, the President, the University of San Carlos, and the Guatemalan bar association.
 Both magistrates and judges serve renewable 5-year terms.

-Years of political instability have left judicial power weak and fragmented, with members vulnerable to intimidation and harassment.
-The United Nations (UN) has established the International Commission against Impunity in Guatemala (CICIG) to bolster Guatemala's anticorruption campaign.
-A joint body of international and Guatemalan prosecutors, the CICIG was created to strengthen Guatemala's judiciary, prosecute high-profile corruption cases, and investigate and dismantle links between criminal organizations and the political elite (see p.
-19-20 of History and Myth).
+political Years of instabilitv have left iudicial power weak and fragmented. with members vulnerable to intimidation and harassment The United Nations (UN) has established the

+International Commission against Impunity in Guatemala (CICIG) to bolster Guatemala's anticorruption campaign.
+A joint body of international and Guatemalan prosecutors, the CICIG was created to strengthen Guatemala's judiciary, prosecute high-profile corruption cases, and investigate and dismantle links between criminal organizations and the political elite (see History and Myth).